Mara-Dawn/OOF/README.md

 ![oof plugin logo](/Data/logo.png)
 # OOF!

+This is my fork of the OOF!
+Plugin made by Frogworks-Interactive.

 Dalamud plugin that plays the oof sound when you take
 - fall damage
 - die
 - party/alliance members die
 - run /oof command

-#### craaazzzy features!
+#### features
- - use a custom sound file!
+ - use a custom sound file
- - instant access to the hour long documentary on oof by hbomberguy!
- - fully featured settings window!
+ - fully featured settings window
 ### play oof sound:
 ```
 /oof